 The Group's IAS 17-Based Non-IFRS Measures include: IAS 17-Based Adjusted EBITDA, IAS 17-Based Net Income, IAS 17-Based Adjusted Net Debt/(Cash), IAS 17-Based SG&A and IAS 17-Based Operating Lease Expenses.
 The Group presents IAS 17-Based Non-IFRS Measures as it believes that this enables investors to better compare between periods following the adoption of IFRS 16 on 1 January 2019.
-However, such IAS 17-Based Non-IFRS Measures are not prepared in accordance with current IFRS requirements and have additional limitations as set out below.
+However, investors should be aware that such IAS 17-Based Non-IFRS Measures are not prepared in accordance with current IFRS requirements and have additional limitations as set out below.